|Help and Advice|

 The two charts which follow show the location of U Orionis.

-The first shows the wider area around U Orionis - note that it is well north of the main pattern of Orion.
+The first shows the wider area around U Orionis - note that it is close to the boundaries of Taurus and Gemini and thus is well north of the main pattern of Orion.

 The second chart, which is approx 4 degrees x 3 degrees, shows the binocular view.